COMPOSTING VS. BIODEGRADATION

 Many people have been told inconsistent definitions of what compostable and biodegradable means.
-The FTC Green Guidelines are a great place to equip yourself with anti-greenwashing ammunition, but here's our explanation of home compostable (and how to dispose of your pre-roll tube correctly).
+The FTC Green Guidelines are a great place to equip yourself with anti-greenwashing ammunition, but here's our explanation of home compostable (and how to dispose of HCM01 pre-roll tubes correctly).

 Composting, "is a biological degradation process in which microorganisms transform organic materials into a soil-like material (called compost) under controlled conditions...
 The difference between natural decay and composting is that during the composting process, people control the conditions under which the decomposition takes place."